CristianOu/CristianOu/README.md

 ### Hi there, I'm Cristian! 👋

-## Pursuing a master's degree in Computer Science at ITU - Copenhagen
+## I'm a software developer pursuing a master's degree in Computer Science at ITU - Copenhagen

 <br />